 6 – Always advancing Daktronics control system features

-Fresh off our Baseball User Group seminar, we’re excited to see ballparks incorporating some new control features this upcoming season.
+We’re also excited to see ballparks incorporating some new control features this upcoming season.
 Show Control will help showcase the Rangers in their new ballpark, including implementing Live Clips and Camino technology.

 We also recently sat down with Tim Gunkel, Executive Director of Ballpark Technology and Procurement for the New York Mets, and Garret Young, Production Manager for the Houston Astros, to find how the Mets and Astros are focusing on the fan experience and what activities and fun things they employ to put on a good show.